libbpf/bpftool/scripts/README.md

   repository and the bpftool mirror.
 Then it looks for remaining differences between the two repositories, and warn the user if it finds any.
 Patches picked up from the `bpf` tree are usually a source of differences at this step.
-If the patch containing the known differneces is to be updated after the synchronization in progress, the user should do it at this time, before the temporary files from the script are deleted.
+If the patch containing the known differences is to be updated after the synchronization in progress, the user should do it at this time, before the temporary files from the script are deleted.